spences10/dendron/vault/daily.notes.2021.06.09.md

   - [ ] The person who says they know what they think but cannot express it usually do not know what they think. -- Mortimer Adler (Philosopher)
+  - [ ] To regard anyone except yourself as responsible for your judgment is to be a slave, not a free man. -- Mortimer Adler (Philosopher)

 ## Links